agnieszkastanczuk/infinite-scroll-reactjs/README.md

 1. Smooth Scrolling Down: Users can smoothly scroll down the page, triggering in automatic retrievel of new records as needed.
 2. Scrolling Up: Scrolling up allows users to go back to previously fetched pages with records.
 3. Dynamic Updates: If there are changes in the fetched records, the project automatically updates the displayed data.

+- Multi-API Support: The Infinite Scroll component has been tested with different APIs, including [the Art Institute of Chicago's API](https://api.artic.edu/docs/) and [Cats API](https://developers.thecatapi.com/).

 ## Technologies